CliffS/mustache-simple/README.md

 where the object has a method called item (as returned by `$object->can`), the value will be the return from the method call (with no parameters).
 If `$object->can(item)` returns `undef`, the object will be treated as a hash and the value looked up directly.
-See ["Managing Objects"](#managing-objects).
+See ["MANAGING OBJECTS"](#managing-objects) below.

 ## Rationale